-Median duration of treatment was 12 wk with ramucirumab and 8 wk with placebo.
+The median duration of treatment was 12 wk with ramucirumab and 8 wk with placebo.
 Treatment discontinuations due to any AEs (graded according to NCI-CTCAE version 4.0) (18% vs 11%) and to treatment-related AEs (11% vs 3%) of any grade were more frequent in the ramucirumab group compared to the placebo group.
-Dose reductions (5% vs 2%), delays (6% vs 3%), and omissions (29% vs 11%) due to AEs were more common in the ramucirumab arm than in the placebo arm.
-Most common AEs of any grade in the ramucirumab group were fatigue (27%), peripheral edema (25%), hypertension (25%), and decreased appetite (23%).
+Dose reductions (5% vs 2%), delays (6% vs 3%) and omissions (29% vs 11%) due to AEs were more common in the ramucirumab arm than in the placebo arm.
+The most common AEs of any grade in the ramucirumab group were fatigue (27%), peripheral edema (25%), hypertension (25%), and decreased appetite (23%).
 Hypertension (12% vs 4%) and hyponatremia (5% vs 2%) were the only grade ≥ 3 AEs reported in ≥ 5% of patients (Table 6).
 SAEs occurred in 35% of patients in the ramucirumab group and 29% in the placebo group.
-Grade 5 AEs occurring within 30 d after the last dose of treatment were observed in 20% of patients in the ramucirumab arm and 17% of patients in the placebo arm, and were deemed related to the study drug in 4 patients on ramucirumab (3 liver failure and 1 arterial thromboembolic event) and in no patient on placebo.
+Grade 5 AEs occurring within 30 d after the last dose of treatment were observed in 20% of patients in the ramucirumab arm and 17% of patients in the placebo arm, and were deemed related to the study drug in four patients on ramucirumab (three liver failure and one arterial thromboembolic event), and in no patients on placebo.
 FHSI-8 was completed in 99% of patients at baseline and 67% at the end of treatment in both groups.
-Median time to deterioration of FHSI-8 scores (3.7 mo vs 2.8 mo, P = 0.238) and ECOG PS (P = 0.77) were not different between the ramucirumab and placebo arms, although the number of events did not allow a meaningful statistical assessment of ECOG PS deterioration[58].
+The median time to deterioration of FHSI-8 scores (3.7 mo vs 2.8 mo, P = 0.238) and ECOG PS (P = 0.77) were not different between the ramucirumab and placebo arms, although the number of events did not allow for a meaningful statistical assessment of ECOG PS deterioration[58].

-An exploratory analysis investigated the potential relationship between changes in AFP during treatment and efficacy in terms of survival, considering AFP response defined as ≥ 20% decrease from baseline.
-Ramucirumab was shown to prolong time to AFP progression and radiographic TTP and to slow the rate of AFP increase compared to placebo.
+Exploratory analysis investigated the potential relationship between changes in AFP during treatment and efficacy in terms of survival, considering AFP response was defined as ≥ 20% decrease from baseline.
+Ramucirumab was shown to prolong the time to AFP progression and radiographic TTP, and to slow the rate of AFP increase compared to placebo.
 AFP response was significantly higher in the ramucirumab arm compared to the placebo arm (42% vs 11%, P < 0.0001).
-Also, regardless of treatment OS was longer in patients with AFP response (13.5 mo in AFP responders vs 6.7 mo in non-responders, HR = 0.47, P < 0.0001), and changes in AFP levels were associated with radiographic TTP (3 mo in AFP responders vs 1.6 mo in non-responders, HR = 0.43, P < 0.0001)[59].
+Also, regardless of treatment, OS was longer in patients with an AFP response (13.5 mo in AFP responders vs 6.7 mo in non-responders, HR = 0.47, P < 0.0001), and changes in AFP levels were associated with radiographic TTP (3 mo in AFP responders vs 1.6 mo in non-responders, HR = 0.43, P < 0.0001)[59].